literallyfiro/Emperors/README.md

 ## 🎉 Create your own emperors

-With Emperors, you can create your **own** emperors, with a photo of your choice.
-Unlimited, this is the word of this bot.
+With Emperors, you can create your **own** unlimited emperors, with a photo of your choice!

-here is a summary of the functions of the bot:
+here is a quick summary of the features of the Emperors:

 * Unlimited emperor creation
 * Photo support
-* (Coming Soon) GIFs and Videos support
 * All data stored in a MySQL database
 * Emperors listing
 * Exception handling